Published: 16 October 2019

 Do you want to influence and participate in future sustainable production and cultivation of horticultural crops?
-This master's programme offers a holistic view of managing and renewing the knowledge of sustainable horticultural cultivation systems, where horticultural products are represented in green environments.
+This master's programme offers a holistic view of managing and renewing the knowledge of sustainable horticultural cultivation systems.

 In the Master's programme in horticultural science you gain insight into how garden production and cultivation can contribute to a more sustainable society.
 You also learn basics in innovative technologies that enable pioneering uses of plants.